sarahqj9/sarahqj9.github.io/food_insecurity.md

 * Append data food pantry availability on campus and resource websites to CSV sheet.
 * Add updated CSV to QGIS, exporting it to a shapefile
 * From shapefile points, select by attributes to create maps specific to type of insitution
-* Buffer Zones for Federal Poverty Areas
 * Field Calculator for statistical analyses on percentages and statistical analysis
-* Select by location on varying radiuses to identify which campuses of which institutions fall near a Federal Poverty Level

 ## ANALYSIS